 It pays to compare your cruise line shore excursions here.

-The Kerala Backwaters, a fantastic network of canals, rivers and lakes that twist and turn for about 1,150 kilometres.
+The Kerala Backwaters, a fantastic network of canals, rivers and lakes that twist and turn for about 1,150 kilometers.
 It's very peaceful and offers a fascinating glimpse into another part of life in India.

 Rosewood, spices (including cumin, fennel and dill seed), jewelry, sandalwood carvings, grass mats, souvenirs made from coconut shells, saris, antiques and other handicrafts.
 The main shopping centers are on M G Road and Marine Drive.